DimEnsae/WordGenerator/README.md

-# Projet C++
+# C++ Project

-### Sujet
+### Subject

 In this project we present a word generator as well as a text generator.
 Using a corpus of texts we want to obtain texts/words generated automatically using a Markov chain model.
 The model is really simple and was made to demonstrate our ability to code in C++ for a second year project at ENSAE Paris.
-This was project was awarded the best mark for the C++ class.
+This project obtained the best mark for the C++ 2018 class.

 `Projet_C.pdf` contains a report of the work provided (in French).